Guests at the Ragged Cot have reported hearing strange noises at the hotel, and on occasion, there have been sightings of two ghostly apparitions.

 The Ragged Cot inn is one of the few inns left in England that remains under private ownership and that has not joined a chain.
 That being said, you can expect a warm, friendly welcome from the team along with lots of charming features.
-The inn has been graded ‘Three Crowns Commended’ by the English Tourist Board, and it has also been recommended by the AA and the Johanses.
-You’ll also find it in a number of guides, including the Good Pub Guide and the Good Beer Guide.
+The inn has been graded ‘Three Crowns Commended’ by the English Tourist Board, and it has also been recommended by the AA and the Condé Nast Johansens.
+You’ll also find it in a number of guides, including The Good Pub Guide and the Good Beer Guide.

 There are nine en-suite rooms at the hotel, comprising of two master rooms, two twin rooms and five double rooms.
 All of the rooms are named after famous Penguin books, which is a charming touch.
-The hotel restaurant offers breakfast, lunch and an evening meal on every day except Sunday.
+The hotel restaurant offers breakfast, lunch and an evening meal every day except Sunday.
 Some of their dishes include pan-fried calves liver, twice-baked cheese soufflé, saddle of lamb and chocolate pannacotta.
-Breakfast is served between 8-10am, lunch is served between 12-3pm and dinner is served between 6-9.30pm.
+Breakfast is served between 8-10 am, lunch is served between 12-3 pm and dinner is served between 6-9.30pm.
 The restaurant uses only fresh, seasonal produce, taking many vegetables from its own kitchen garden.

 - All en-suite bedrooms

 - Plasma television with DVD player in every room